-In the second numerical study, we compare the performance of our method under different unmeasured confounding conditions.
-Specifically, \(U\) is generated from a bridge distribution with the parameter \(\phi=1/2\), a normal distribution \(N(0,3.14^2)\), or a uniform distribution on \([-5.44,5.44]\), all of which have the same standard deviation of \(3.14\).
-It should be noted that, unlike the bridge distribution, the other distributions employed for generating \(U\) do not satisfied the correctly specified logistic model for \(\pi(A | \boldsymbol{L}, Z)\).
-Thus, the results can also be viewed as a simulation study for examining the impact of a misspecified model for \(\pi(A | \boldsymbol{L}, Z)\).
-The remaining generation way is the same as the setting (a) and (c) in Section \ref{4.1} with a fixed censoring rate 15\%.
-We also maintain the same estimation procedure as that in Section 4.1.
-Table \ref{tab2} illustrates the simulation results, which suggests that the violation of assumption A7 and a wrong posited model for \(\pi(A | \boldsymbol{L}, Z)\) has limited impact.
+In the second numerical study, we demonstrate the performance of our method under different distributions of the unmeasured confounder.
+Specifically, \(U\) is generated from a bridge distribution with the parameter \(\phi=1/2\), a normal distribution \(N(0,3.14^2)\), and a uniform distribution on \([-5.44,5.44]\), respectively, all of which have the same standard deviation \(3.14\).
+Note that, unlike the bridge distribution, applying the logistic model to estimate \(\pi(A | \boldsymbol{L}, Z)\) is misspecified for other distributions.
+Thus, the results can also be considered as a simulation study to evaluate the impact of a misspecified model for \(\pi(A | \boldsymbol{L}, Z)\).
+The remaining generation is the same as the settings (a) and (c) in Section \ref{4.1} with a fixed censoring rate of 15\%.
+We also maintain the same estimation procedure as that in Section \ref{4.1}.
+In view of the result in Table \ref{tab2}, the violation of assumption A7 and an incorrectly posited model for \(\pi(A | \boldsymbol{L}, Z)\) have a limited impact.